Energy price cap

 Here are trusted organisations you can contact for more energy saving advice and tips:

 Yes, it’s available for people who need it – our team is here for you.
-We’re offering customers extra financial and practical support through our Customer Support Package.
+We’re offering customers extra financial and practical support through our OVO Extra Support.
 You can find out more and apply online.
 We’ve helped thousands of people in similar situations and we can help you too.

 If you’re worried about not being able to top up or pay your energy bill, please get in touch with us as soon as possible – we’re here to help.